 Don’t get us wrong — nothing will ever beat a traditional watch.
 From chronometers to chronographs, our first loves will always be these meticulously crafted, Swiss-made masterpieces.
 But, over the past few years, a new type of timepiece has ticked onto the scene; one with more functions and features than you can shake a microchip at.

-Across its three generations, Skagen’s Falster Smartwatch has kept its crown as the most stripped-back, calmly cool gadget on the market.
-This latest model boasts an interactive, swim-proof touchscreen and a range of Google-powered smart features including heart-rate tracking, smartphone notifications, Google Pay and GPS.
+Skagen’s Falster Smartwatch has long kept its crown as the most stripped-back, calmly cool gadget on the market.
+This latest model boasts a swim-proof design and a range of Google-powered smart features including heart-rate tracking, Google Assistant, Google Pay and GPS.

 At £279, it’s also at the lower end of the smartwatch price spectrum.
 But that doesn’t mean that you’ll be worse off strapping the Skagen around your wrist.
-In fact, the battery-efficient dial design and handy magnetic charger give it an enviable 24 hours of power on a single charge — to say nothing of its two additional push buttons and myriad watch faces for a personalised look — makes it a smartwatch to be reckoned with.
+In fact, its enviable 24 hours of power on a single charge — to say nothing of its two additional push buttons and myriad watch faces for a personalised look — makes it a smartwatch to be reckoned with.

 There are few heritage watchmakers to have digitally dabbled in the world of smartwatches.
 But Montblanc, the luxury German brand, is one of them.
 In addition to the company’s celebrated collection of automatic watches and chronographs, the Summit range offers a slick timepiece for the more technologically-minded.